NENA911/NG911GISDataModel/README.md

 To work in 9-1-1 is to be part of one of the most important institutions in America and across the globe.
-Since the first 9-1-1 call was placed in February of 1968, untold millions of lives have been saved because of 9-1-1 professionals’ dedication to public safety and service.
+Since the first 9-1-1 call was placed in February 1968, untold millions of lives have been saved because of 9-1-1 professionals’ dedication to public safety and service.
 NENA: The 9-1-1 Association – comprised of its members, board, staff, volunteers, and event participants – is a community for all who are devoted to carrying this legacy